endersonmaia/cv/README.md

 Implemented a software te help the support team manage help-desk calls, and restructured all the backup system and planned the data-center growth.

+- Migrated all server to XenSource hypervisor over Debian linux;
+- Implemented monitoring of all servers and services with Zabbix;
+- Helped the development team with a deployment process in two phases for staging and production with isolated enviroment;
+- Helped the support team with the deployment of help-desk system with alerts and e-mail notifications;
+- Deployed and managed subversion for the development team;

 ---

 **IT Manager**, Farmácia São Tiago, *February 2007 - June 2008*

 eai, bi, data-warehouse, vpn, voip, asterisk, windows, linux, iptables

-Managing the two people TI team, restructured all the telephony system and network communications between the company&#39;s affiliate.
-Development the Data-Warehouse for the company, and worked at various system integration.
+Managing the two people IT team, restructured all the telephony system and network communications between the company's affiliate.

+- Implemented a Data Warehouse with SQL Server integrating data from PostgreSQL, MySQL and Firebird.

 ---